Deathraymind/obsidian/Tools/Flipper/Q-Flipper (Linux).md

-# Documentation: Downloading and Running qFlipper 1.3.3 on Linux
+# Documentation: Downloading and Running qFlipper 1.3.3 on Linux Ffa
-#flipper
 - ## Introduction
   This guide provides step-by-step instructions for downloading and running qFlipper version 1.3.3 on a Linux system. qFlipper is the official software used for updating the Flipper Zero device firmware.
 This guide assumes the use of automated keyboard commands for executing the process.
 - ## Prerequisites